Global Advisory Board

-Mr. Guglielmetti founded first company at 19 and one of the pioneers of the Internet in Europe.
-In 1999, at the age of 34, IPO’d the unicorn Integra, an internet company founded three years earlier, and sold it two years later (with more than 1,100 employees) to Genuity, a subsidiary of Verizon.
+Mr. Guglielmetti founded his first company at 19 and is one of the pioneers of the Internet in Europe.
+In 1999, at the age of 34, he IPO’d the unicorn Integra, an internet company founded three years earlier, and sold it two years later (with more than 1,100 employees) to Genuity, a subsidiary of Verizon.
 Integra was the leading company in Europe for managed and e-commerce web site hosting, with operations in the United Kingdom, Germany, France, Italy, Spain, The Netherlands, Norway, Sweden, Denmark and Iceland.
-Co-founded I-base, one of the first companies in Europe specialized in marketing databases and sold to Publicis in 2006.
-Incorporated Zeepro – a company designing and making 3D printers – in San Francisco in fall 2013.
+Mr. Guglielmetti co-founded I-base, one of the first companies in Europe specialized in marketing databases and sold to Publicis in 2006 and incorporated Zeepro – a company designing and making 3D printers – in San Francisco in fall 2013.

-On May 9, 2015 -at the age of 50- suffered a hemorrhagic pontine stroke.
+On May 9, 2015 – at the age of 50 – Mr. Guglielmetti suffered a hemorrhagic pontine stroke.
 He survived and is since affected on both sides of the body because of the central location of the stroke (extremely rare).
-Recovered his independence for basic routines and considers himself very fortunate because the death rate for the type of stroke he had is close to 70% and most survivors remain in a severely disabled state.
+He recovered his independence for basic routines and considers himself very fortunate because the death rate for the type of stroke he had is close to 70% and most survivors remain in a severely disabled state.

-Always enjoyed communicating and exchanging and has participated in numerous conferences (TedX …) as an entrepreneur before the stroke.
+Mr. Guglielmetti always enjoyed communicating and exchanging ideas and participated in numerous conferences, such as TedX. as an entrepreneur before the stroke.

 He is living his rehabilitation as a new adventure.